glucasmr/login-laravel/README.md

 ## Login project with Laravel breeze

 [Laravel Breeze](https://laravel.com/docs/9.x/starter-kits) is a starter kit built in the framework for authentication including login, registration, password reset, email verification, and password confirmation.
-In this mini project, login, registration and permission levels (using spatie) were implemented, and custom views for each permission as well.
+In this mini project, login, registration and permission levels (using [Spatie](https://spatie.be/docs/laravel-permission/v5/introduction)) were implemented, and custom views for each permission as well.